katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         service restarts, but service restarts are the most common usage.

     Host
-        A host is simply a remote machine that Ansible manages.
+        A host is simply a remote machine that Assible manages.
 They can have individual variables assigned to them, and can also be organized in groups.
 All hosts have a name they can be reached at (which is either an IP address or a domain name) and, optionally, a port number, if they are not to be accessed on the default SSH port.

     Host Specifier
-        Each :term:`Play <plays>` in Ansible maps a series of :term:`tasks` (which define the role, purpose, or orders of a system) to a set of systems.
+        Each :term:`Play <plays>` in Assible maps a series of :term:`tasks` (which define the role, purpose, or orders of a system) to a set of systems.

         This ``hosts:`` directive in each play is often called the hosts specifier.